Data Augmentation#

 • Tensor images with an integer data type are expected to have values in [0, MAX_VALUE].

-We already encountered several transforms in the previous tutorials.
-Perhaps the two most used transforms are ToImage and ToDtype.
-The first one converts a PIL image to a PyTorch tensor, whereas the second one converts the data type and range of a tensor.
+We already encountered several transforms in the previous tutorials, such as ToImage and ToDtype.
+The first one converts a PIL image into TorchVision’s image tensor, whereas the second one converts the data type and rescales integer values consistently.

 This example illustrates the effect of various transforms provided by TorchVision.